-On Google AdWords, Display Advertising allows you to show text or banner ads to certain demographical and geographical groups.
+On Google Ads, Display Advertising allows you to show text or banner ads to certain demographical and geographical groups.
 This can be very powerful because you can tailor the ad to a certain demographic and also send anyone who clicks on the ad to a webpage which caters to their persona.
 You don’t have to use your existing website for advertising landing pages.
-It’s much more lucrative to make several versions of your most important landing pages and filter people to the main website from these “hidden” advertising pages which cater for a specific demographic.
+It’s much more lucrative to make several versions of your most important landing pages and filter people to the main website from these “hidden” advertising pages which cater to a specific demographic.

 Like Google, Facebook has incredible insights about their users and can target very specific demographics with very specific ads.
 Also like Google, Facebook ads are shown more regularly to advertisers who are willing to pay more than other advertisers targeting the same people.
 This creates a bidding war and makes advertising campaigns that focus on a small niche more profitable.